Castle Ashby House: History

 In 1867 the architect E.W.
 Godwin was called in to undertake further work; as a result, the Italianate Orangery and the Birmingham show houses were built to his designs.
 The old kitchen garden between them was also turned into an Italian garden with shaped beds divided by box edging, and the enormous kitchen garden beyond was walled in.
 Lodges were built approaching the station and at the entrance to the Avenue from the Northampton road.
 This latter pair, however, were pulled down in 1869, a year after their construction, for being too close together and were immediately rebuilt in their present position.

 Later still, in the time of the 4th Marquess (1877–1897), extensive redecoration was carried out to the Long Gallery, Great Hall, Billiards Room and Chapel.
 Plans for the redecoration of the Long Gallery were drawn up by William Burges, but these were not executed and the work was undertaken by Thomas Graham Jackson.

-Recent history

-The Castle is closed to the public.

 The house was designated as Grade I listed in 1968, as was St Mary's Church.
 The grounds were listed as Grade I on the Register of Historic Parks and Gardens in 1984.
 Two garden features are Grade II* listed: the Menagerie (1760s) and the Terrace Gardens (1864–1866).